mmiele/DASH/documentation/general/design/dash-architectural-elements.md

     in the SWSS container that subscribes to the DB objects programmed by the **gNMI agent**.
 It transforms and translates these objects into ASIC_DB objects, including the new DASH specific SAI objects.
+    > [!NOTE]
+    > ASIC_DB stores the necessary state to drive ASIC's configuration and operation.
+    > Its asic-friendly format eases the interaction between **sync-d** and **asic SDKs**.
     1. **orchagent**.
-The DASH orchestration agent writes the state of each tables to STATEDB used by the applications to fetch the programmed status of DASH configured objects.
+Its a critical component in the SWSS subsystem.
+It handles relevant state information and pushes it towards its south-bound interface (ASIC_DB).
+The orchagent writes the state of each tables to the STATE_DB used by the applications to fetch the programmed status of DASH configured objects.
+      > [!NOTE] STATE_DB: Stores key operational state for entities configured
+      > in the system.
+This state is used to resolve dependencies between
+      > different SONiC subsystems.
+In essence, this DB stores all the state
+      > that is deemed necessary to resolve cross-modular dependencies.

 4. **sync-d container**.
 Provides **sai api DASH** that allows the hardware providers to program their DPU via their SAI implementation.
-This is a DASH enhanced sync-d that configures the dataplane using the technology supplier-specific SAI library **asic SDK**.
+This is a DASH enhanced sync-d that configures the dataplane using the  hardware providers specific SAI library **asic SDK**.

+  > [!NOTE] The *syncd's container* provides a mechanism to allow the
+  > synchronization of the switch's network state with the switch's actual
+  > hardware/ASIC.
+This includes the initialization, the configuration and the
+  > collection of the switch's ASIC current status.

   Both the DASH container and the traditional SONiC application containers sit on top of the Switch State services (SWSS) layer, and manipulate the Redis application-layer DBs; these in turn are translated into SAI dataplane obects via the normal SONiC orchestration daemons inside SWSS.

 ### Multiple DPUs device